majidunlimited/Apache-Guacamole-Deployment-with-Ansible/README.md

 - Building reusable Ansible roles

 ## Real-world Use Case
-This project was created for enterprise environments where Internet access is restricted.
+This project was created for enterprise environments where Internet access is restricted or completely unavailable.

 Instead of downloading packages directly from public repositories, all dependencies are retrieved from an internal Sonatype Nexus Repository.